giuliomoro/rnbo.example.bela/README.md

 - clone this repo as a Bela project on the board in Bela/projects
 - generate code from rnbo
-- copy the `rnbo_source.cpp` file from the generated code inside the project and build the project.
-You can set the name of this file in "Export name" in the rnbo export dialog to something else than `rnbo_source.cpp`.
-That's fine, but remember then to remove the `rnbo_source.cpp` file that this repo comes with.
+- you need to copy into the project the main file from the rnbo-generated code.
+This would be called `rnbo_source.cpp` by default, but its name can be set in "Export name" in the rnbo export dialog to something else.
+At any time, in this project you should only have exactly one such file (regardless of its name) or you will get linker errors at build time.
+- build and run the project

 Notes:
 - if any parameters are present and `parametersFromAnalog` is set to `true`, these will "consume" available analog in channels and send in to rnbo an (unfiltered) value once per block.
 Remaining analog in channels are used as extra audio ins.
 All analog out channels are used as extra audio outs.
 Further customisations of parameters (e.g.: controlling them via digital in/extracting them via analog out or digital out) can be achieved customising the render.cpp file